cost12/yahtzee/README.txt

-This is a command line yahtzee game that I made some time when I was bored probably during covid.
+This is a command line yahtzee game that I made some time when I was bored, probably during covid.

 The game will prompt for 2 names then play.
 Enter AI as a name to play against AI (the AI is just random and terrible).